Black Magic (Little Mix song): Background and release

 On 4 July 2014, Little Mix announced that they would cancel the US leg of their second concert tour, The Salute Tour, to focus on recording their third album.
 The group said that the new album would be "stronger" and "better" than their two previous albums, DNA (2012) and Salute (2013).
 In February 2015, Little Mix revealed that they had chosen the lead single from their third studio album and also said that it has a "whole new sound" compared to previous material.
 They described the song as "a risk" and said that it is completely different from what they have done before.
 Album delays were attributed to the fact that Little Mix's original output was scrapped because they thought "they could do better".

 The song's title was accidentally revealed by member Leigh-Anne Pinnock's mother on Twitter on 21 April 2015 when she tweeted "#MixersAreExcitedForBlackMagic yesss mixers it's the new single and it's fantastic".
 However, the tweet was deleted shortly after it was posted.
 On 14 May 2015, Little Mix revealed that the song was titled "Black Magic", after the single's cover art surfaced on music identification service Shazam.
 The single's cover features the group in front of red school lockers with the group's logo featured above the group in a yellow colour and the title of the song below in white.
 "Black Magic" was scheduled to premiere on 26 May, but was later moved forward to 21 May, after the single leaked online the day before.
 The single was released digitally in the UK on 20 May.
 It was released as a CD single in Europe on 17 July 2015, and in Japan on 12 August 2015 with an exclusive Japanese edition.

-In 2022, the song was included on Now That's What I Call Music! soundtrack, to celebrate 70 years of the Official Singles Charts.

 Composition

 "Black Magic" is a dance-pop and teen pop song that runs for a total length of three minutes and thirty-one seconds.
-It was written by Edvard Førre Erfjord, Henrik Michelsen, Ed Drewett and Camille Purcell, and was produced by the production duo Electric, who previously worked on the group's second studio album.
+It was written by Edvard Førre Erfjord, Henrik Michelsen, Ed Drewett and Camille Purcell, and was produced by the Norwegian production duo Electric, who previously worked on the group's second studio album.
 The song's rhythm is influenced by the sounds of the 1980s dance music.
 The song has a quick tempo of 112 beats per minute and is composed in the key of E major.
 The group's vocal range in the song runs from G#3 to E5.

 Talking about the song's message, the group said, "we are the girls with the secret potion and we're going to give it to all the other girls that want to get the man they want to get", with Pinnock adding that "It [the potion] is a metaphor for having confidence to get your man".